 Can beginners invest in direct equity?

 While beginners can invest in direct equity, it is generally not advisable without adequate knowledge and research.
 Investing in individual stocks requires an understanding of market trends, financial charts, company fundamentals and risk management.
 New investors may find diversified equity mutual funds more suitable, as they offer professional management and diversification.
-Gaining investment knowledge before entering direct equity is recommended.
+Gaining investment knowledge and understanding difference between equity and mutual funds before entering direct equity is recommended.

 Are there any tax implications for both investment options?